-During the six months ended September 30, 2023, based on recommendations of Nomination and Remuneration Committee, the Board approved 6,774 performance based RSUs to a KMP under the 2015 plan.
-The performance based RSUs will vest over three years based on certain performance targets.
+During the year ended March 31, 2024, based on recommendations of Nomination and Remuneration Committee, the Board approved 1,47,030 time based RSUs and 6,774 performance based RSUs to other KMP under the 2015 plan.
+Time based RSUs will vest over three to four years and performance based RSUs will vest over three years based on certain performance targets.